Suspect Arrested In Death Of N. Korean Dictator's Half-Brother

 Sources tell NPR his body was transported earlier Tuesday from one hospital to a larger one — Hospital Kuala Lumpur.
 An autopsy will be performed.

-After growing up in Western countries, Kim has been living outside North Korea for decades.
-He is believed to have homes in Macau, Beijing and Paris.
+After growing up in Western countries, Kim had been living outside North Korea for decades.
+He was believed to have homes in Macau, Beijing and Paris.
 In 2001, Kim was detained trying to enter Japan on false travel documents.
 He later said he was trying to bring his family to Tokyo Disneyland.

 The big mystery, if he didn't die of natural causes, is why Kim Jong Nam was attacked, and why now.